Easy and Delicious Pork Roast with Sauerkraut Recipe

-Everyone has a New Year’s Day food tradition and mine is Pork Roast with Sauerkraut.
-It is believed that if you eat pork and sauerkraut on the first day of the new year, you will have a lucky year.
+Everyone has a New Year’s Day food tradition and ours is Pork Roast with Sauerkraut.
+It is believed that if you eat pork and sauerkraut on the first day of the new year, you will have a very lucky year!

-Now I’m not exactly sure what lucky means because I’ve been eating Pork Roast with Sauerkraut for a very long time and still no pot of gold or lottery wins, but I can say that I have been blessed.
+Now we’re not exactly sure what lucky means because we’ve been eating Pork Roast with Sauerkraut for a very long time and still no pot of gold or lottery wins, but we can say that we have been blessed.

 This Pork Roast is super-delicious any time of the year and is PERFECT for a Sunday dinner.
-This baking method is simple so no time wasted browning the meat and washing extra pans.
+The baking method for the roast is simple so no time wasted browning the meat and washing extra pans.

 Try this delicious Pork Roast with Sauerkraut recipe anytime but it does make a great New Year's Day Recipe!